Fill my stocking

 Speaking of which…

-So, this early December date is booked for tonight.
-We are meeting at The London Eye for mulled wine and mince pies in our private capsule.
-As the wheel climbs for thirty minutes, hopefully we’ll have a clear night with the whole of the City stretched below us.
-With the South Bank, Westminster, so close, George has booked us into Brasserie Joel, a French Brasserie restaurant near the Houses of Parliament and the National Theatre.
-As you may have guessed, there’s a £75 set Christmas menu to enjoy, although I’m not sure what’s on it.
+So, tonight is marked in my calendar for an early December date.
+We’ll be at The London Eye, sipping mulled wine and nibbling on mince pies in our private capsule.
+As the wheel ascends for half an hour, I’m hoping for a clear night so we can gaze at the cityscape below.
+With the South Bank and Westminster nearby, George has arranged for us to dine at Brasserie Joel, a charming French restaurant close to the Houses of Parliament and the National Theatre.
+As you might expect, there’s a £75 set Christmas menu, though I’m curious to see what delights await us.

 PostedThis entry was posted in Posted inFantasies, News and tagged Bookmark the permalink.